 The NEAT Center at Oak Hill currently has three locations.
 Our primary location is in Hartford; our satellite offices are in Stratford, and New London.
 NEAT has future plans to expand in Connecticut and New England.

 Yes, Oak Hill accepts most gently used durable medical equipment and will arrange for free pick up from your home or business.
 Your donation is also tax-deductible.
 For more information please call Don Hoerman, manager, NEAT's ERC at (860) 243-2869.

 There are many resources: agencies, products, web sites, and support groups are available to help individuals maintain their independence.
 An information packet can be obtained by calling (860) 769-3873.

 At present, Oak Hill offers assistance in finding needed services (rehabilitation, housing, transportation, community support); provides on-going computer classes, vocational training and employment opportunities.
 The Eleanor A. Brooks Blindness Related Supports Center at Oak Hill has plans to expand its services and we welcome input from individuals, families, and service providers.

-CRSE provides therapeutic education and counseling with a focus on safe, healthy relationships for youth and adults with intellectual and developmental disabilities.
+CRSE provides learning materials that focus on safe, healthy relationships for youth and adults with intellectual and developmental disabilities.